RiniJ7/HTML-portfolio/README.md

 ## Contact

-For any inquiries or feedback, please reach out via email at [your-email@example.com].
+For any inquiries or feedback, please reach out via email rinimani7@gmail.com

----

-Feel free to customize each section as needed, especially the "Overview," "Features," and "Contact" sections, to better reflect your portfolio's content and your personal details.